rachitnigam/rachitnigam.com/content/post/free-agent-cornell.md

 _Have comments?
 [Email](mailto:rachit.nigam12@gmail.com) or [tweet](https://twitter.com/notypes) at me._

-[^1]: Being tied to an advisor is not always a bad thing.
-In fact, most people decide on an _advisor_ and not a _school_.

-[^2]: The CS department recently overhauled the course requirement to drastically reduce the number of classes and restrictions on which classes to take.
+[^2]: The CS department recently overhauled the course requirement to reduce the number of classes and restrictions on which classes to take.

 [^3]: Importantly, This includes other grad students.
 Remember, you're going to be spending a lot more time with other grad students than you will with faculty.